Occidental to sell Zubair stake to Iraq's South Oil: officials

 Eni, U.S. Occidental Petroleum Corp and KOGAS signed a 20-year deal with Iraq in 2010 to develop Zubair.
 The oilfield is pumping around 352,000 barrels per day, the SOC officials said.

-Additional reporting by Ahmed Rasheed in Baghdad; Writing by Stephen Kalin; Editing by Jason Neely and Susan Thomas
+Additional reporting by Ahmed Rasheed in Baghdad and Ernest Scheyder in Williston, N.D.; Writing by Stephen Kalin; Editing by Jason Neely, Susan Thomas and Leslie Adler